mongodb/mongodb-kubernetes/docs/dev/release/how-to-release.md

 ## 1. Update Jira to reflect the patches in the release

+**NOTE: this is being phased out.
+We are starting to remove the usage of `kube-enterprise-next` and directly label our tickets with the next expected release version.**

 Update any finished tickets in [kube-enterprise-next](https://tinyurl.com/kube-next-resolved) to have the version of the release you're doing (kube-x.y):